YuktheswarAlahari19/Research-Chatbot/README.md

 3. Text is converted into embeddings and stored in ChromaDB via the VectorStore.
 4. Users submit queries, which the QueryProcessor answers using the Phi-3-mini model.
 5. The ThemeIdentifier analyzes responses to highlight recurring themes and insights.

-This project showcases a seamless workflow from document ingestion to actionable insights, making it a valuable tool for managing complex information.